niinavi/Jarjestelmaprojekti/documents/reports/elk_install_report.md

 # Installing ELK Stack on Ubuntu 18.04

-Purpouse is to install ELK-stack on Ubuntu 18.04.
+Purpose is to install ELK-stack on Ubuntu 18.04.

 The ELK stack combines Elasticsearch, Logstash, and Kibana into a simple, yet powerful, open source stack that lets you manage large amounts of logged data.